By Louis Hampson

 There.
 I said it.
 But you’ve thought it too, I know for a fact.
 Some of my kids’ small friends are really very likeable, and it’s heartwarming to watch them playing together.
 But others are horrible individuals to whom I find myself taking an irrational and instant dislike.
 Who hasn’t clock-watched on a play day, willing the little git’s parent to swing by and take it home?

 Why should we have to like biters, bashers, whingers or stomach-churning green bogey snotters?
-I’m sorry sunshine, you may be just three years old, but I’m not feeling the love, here.
+I’m sorry sunshine, you may be just three years old, but I’m just not feeling the love here.